Article

 However, less experienced investors were twice as likely to use online forums and social media as a trusted source to verify an investment opportunity.
 This is a risky strategy as fraudsters and ‘finfluencers’ frequent these sites too and can easily share illegitimate information.
 Finfluencers are social media influencers that provide trading, investment or financial advice, which they are not always qualified to do so.

 Inexperienced investors also saw cryptocurrency as lower risk, with almost half of the surveyed new investors sharing that they invest in cryptocurrencies.
-However, cyrptocurrency is an area commonly targeted by scammers, with Scamwatch statistics showing more than $113 million has been lost to phoney cryptocurrency schemes between 1 January 2022 and 1 May 2022.
+However, cryptocurrency is an area commonly targeted by scammers, with Scamwatch statistics showing more than $113 million has been lost to phoney cryptocurrency schemes between 1 January 2022 and 1 May 2022.

 While experienced investors were more likely to be wary of cryptocurrency and to check in with the ACCC and ASIC about an investment’s legitimacy, they may still be vulnerable to some types of investment scams.